SentioProberDev/SentioProberControl/README.md

 ## Example-Scripts

-A set of example scripts for python is maintained in a seperate archive at GitHub.
+A set of example scripts for python is maintained in a separate archive at GitHub.

 https://github.com/SentioProberDev/Examples-Python